MicrosoftDocs/azure-devops-docs/docs/work/work-items/guidance/cmmi-process.md

 In addition to the WITs, teams have access to a set of shared work item queries to track information, analyze progress, and make decisions.
 If you work from an on-premises TFS, you also have access to additional .

+::: moniker range="vsts"
 > [!NOTE]
+> You can customize the work tracking system for your team project based on the CMMI process by creating and customizing an inherited process and applying that process to your team project.
+To learn more, see [Inheritance process model](../../customize/inheritance-process-model.md).
+::: moniker-end

+::: moniker range=">= tfs-2013 <= tfs-2018"
+> [!NOTE]
-> **Feature availability**: From the cloud-based VSTS, you'll always have access to the latest version of the CMMI process, [which you can also customize](../../customize/process/customize-process.md).
-If you connect to an on-premises Team Foundation Server (TFS), the latest version of the CMMI process uploads automatically when you install or upgrade to the latest version of TFS.
-You can [customize team projects](../../customize/customize-work.md) and use the [Process Template Manager](manage-process-templates.md) to upload and download process templates.
+> The latest version of the CMMI process uploads automatically when you install or upgrade to the latest version of TFS.
+You can [customize team projects](../../customize/on-premises-xml-process-model.md) and use the [Process Template Manager](manage-process-templates.md) to upload and download process templates.
 >
 >The following WITs are available as follows: Epic, TFS 2015 and later versions;
 >Shared Parameters, TFS 2013.2 and later versions;
 >and Test Plan and Test Suite, TFS 2013.3 and later versions.
 >
->Additional artifacts, such as [SQL Server reports](#reports) and [SharePoint dashboards](#dashboards), are only available when you connect to a team project from an on-premises Team Foundation Server (TFS).
+>Additional artifacts, such as [SQL Server reports](#reports) and [SharePoint dashboards](#dashboards), are only available when you connect to a team project from TFS.
 Other resource requirements apply.
+::: moniker-end

 ## Plan and track work